npgagala/noteApp/README.md

 # Notes Application
 A simple java spring boot application that saves, deletes, updates, and get individual or all notes via REST endpoint.

+## How to run
+Requirements:
+1. Java 17

+Instructions:
+1. Download the jar file from the **Releases** page and save it to any directory.
+2. Open the directory via cmd.
+3. Run the jar file via cmd using ````java -jar notes-0.0.1-SNAPSHOT.jar````.

 ## How to use

 Create new note: